More at rubyonrails.org:

 end

-Active Record uses the key to derive the key used to encrypt and decrypt the data.
+Active Record will use the key passed to encrypts to encrypt and decrypt the summary attribute above.

 active_record_encryption: